 Zadkine Museum is located in Paris 6, 100 bis rue d’Assas; M. Vanvin, L4; Vélib Station #6.008

-The museum opens Tuesday to Sunday, from 10am to 6pm.
-FREE entrance
+The museum opens Tuesday to Sunday, from 10 am to 6 pm.
+The entrance is FREE.

 OUR SUGGESTIONS: CLICK FOR MORE INFO ↓